 Can Maze be used in native iOS or Android apps?

-Although it's possible to test mobile prototypes, Maze doesn’t currently support testing your own live native (i.e. iOS or Android) apps.
+Although it’s possible to test mobile prototypes, Maze doesn’t currently support testing your own live native apps (i.e. iOS or Android apps).

 How can I test my mazes on mobile?

-While native app testing is not currently supported, you can test mobile app designs using a prototype block.
+While native app testing isn’t currently supported, you can test mobile app designs using a prototype block.
 Learn more about prototype testing

-To test on mobile, testers must open the maze share link on a compatible mobile browser.
+To test on mobile, participants must open the maze share link in a compatible mobile browser.
 Learn more about Maze’s browser requirements

-Maze doesn't have a dedicated mobile app for testing.
-However, you can use the Maze PWA for a more immersive testing experience.
+Maze doesn’t have a dedicated mobile app for testing.
+However, the Maze PWA allows for a more immersive testing experience.
 Learn more about the Maze PWA

 Optimizing Figma files for mobile users